How COBRA Insurance Works in Ohio: Laws, Costs and More

 Bridging the Gap with Short-Term Health Insurance in Ohio

-Short-Term health insurance can be used in Ohio to bridge a gap in coverage.
+Short-term health insurance can be used in Ohio to bridge a gap in coverage.
 This type of insurance is designed to provide temporary coverage for individuals who are between health insurance plans or waiting for coverage to begin.
-It can be a good option for those who are transitioning between jobs, waiting for open enrollment under the Affordable Care Act, or need coverage for a specific period of time.
+It can be a good option for those who are transitioning between jobs, waiting for open enrollment under the Affordable Care Act, or need coverage for a specific period.

 Short Term Medical Insurance